sebastianlueders/COMP170_FinalProject/README.md

  **Description:**

-This program is used to obtain a fair value quote on a currency swap two different currencies.
+This program is used to obtain a fair value quote on a currency swap between two different currencies.
 By default, this program supports:

 * United Arab Emirates Dirham (AED)
 * Cardano (ADA)